October 23, 2022

 As I mentioned, there could be things that you are doing that are contributing to the effects of menopause.

 Discuss your menopause with a health professional who deals with women’s health issues.
-Certainly rule out conditions by having some health screening/blood tests, if you can.
+Certainly, rule out conditions by having some health screening/blood tests.

 It is good to question whether you are going through menopause, whether it is something else, or to take stock and make some lifestyle changes.

-I suggest listing all of your symptoms down and going through them, and don’t dismiss any of them.
+I suggest listing all of your symptoms and going through them and not dismissing any of them.
 What could be evident to you as a menopause symptom could be something else, and vice versa.

 They may present themselves at this time of your life since low estrogen levels cause more inflammatory responses.